 Drive by any RV park during the long winter months and I guarantee you will see many of the campers there outfitted with RV skirts.

 In short, an RV skirt is a barrier that prevents cold air from hanging out and blowing underneath your trailer’s underbelly.

-When constructing your own skirt, keep in mind the principals of air exchange.
+When constructing your own skirt, keep in mind the principles of air exchange.
 Creating a nicely sealed pocket of air under your rig will result in a significant reduction in heat lost through your floor.
-This in turn will save you money as it will require much less fuel to keep your camper toasty though the winter.
+This in turn will save you money as it will require much less fuel to keep your camper toasty through the winter.

 Before you start to construct your own RV skirt, check the policy of the site you are camped at.
 Some parks and campgrounds have strict rules in regard to skirts, and the building of permanent or semi-permanent structures.

 If you’re really serious about upping your camper’s insulation game, you might want to consider revamping the insulation in the walls, floor, and ceiling.
 But depending upon the age, make, and style of your RV this can become a hefty project quickly.

 Make sure you understand what you’re getting yourself into before you start tearing down wall panels and ripping up floorboards.
 You don’t want to be caught mid-renovation when your buddy invites you on the next epic ski trip in the mountains.

 Most Common Types of Insulation Used in RVs

 All sorts of insulating materials exist for every manner of the building project.
 Here we’re going to focus on the three you are most likely to use in your camper: